gulp-cookery/gulp-chef/README.md

 #### plugin

-A plugin module name to use.
+The gulp plugin to use.
+Can be module name or function.

 #### recipe

-Recipe module name to use.
+The recipe module name to use.
 Defaults to the same value of `name`.

 #### series